Off-the-charts marine heat severely damages Ningaloo and other pristine coral reefs

 Alcoa and South 32's Worsley Alumina mine bauxite in WA's South-West to produce alumina that is exported to aluminium refineries.
-The industry is energy-intensive with Alcoa's three refineries powered by gas and Worsley using gas and coal from nearby Collie.
-Both mining operations in the jarrah forest are facing significant opposition on environmental grounds.
+The industry is energy-intensive mining in the jarrah forest is facing significant opposition on environmental grounds.

 WA's environmental watchdog will consider the risk to Perth's water supply and whether the US miner can rehabilitate the forest it strip-mines.